arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ***To learn more about how to use the IoT Cloud, please take a look at ["Getting Started With the Arduino IoT Cloud" tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).***

-Following cloud variables will be created:
+The following cloud variables will be created:

 | **Cloud Variables** |        **Type**       | **Variable Permission** | **Send Values** |
 |:-------------------:|:---------------------:|:-----------------------:|:---------------:|